charlieqi02/charlieqi02.github.io/_pages/about.md

   - /about.html
 ---

 My name is Zhisheng Qi.
-I am a first-year Ph.D. student in Computer Science at the University of Oregon, working with Prof. [Yu Wang](https://yuwang0103.github.io/) at [KIND Lab](https://kindlab-fly.github.io/).
+I am a Ph.D. student in Computer Science at the [University of Georgia School of Computing](https://www.computing.uga.edu/), working with Prof. [Yu Wang](https://yuwang0103.github.io/) at [KIND Lab](https://kindlab-fly.github.io/).

 # Research Interests